nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

 Click Launch Instance next to the public image of your choice.
 In the example, we chose **ubuntu-22.04-x86_64**, you may choose any available images.

-*Important: There are multiple tabs along the top of the the pop up window.

-Make sure you review all of them as per instructions before clicking on Launch!
-Otherwise, your launched VM may be inaccessible.*

 In the Launch Instance dialog box, specify the following values:

 - **Details** tab